georapbox/PubSub/README.md

 ### .publish(topic, [data]) ⇒ <code>boolean</code>
 Publishes a topic **asynchronously**, passing the data to its subscribers.
-Asynchronous publication helps in that the originator of the topic will not be blocked while consumers process them.
+Asynchronous publication helps in that the originator of the topics will not be blocked while consumers process them.
 For synchronous topic publication check `publishSync`.

 **Kind**: instance method of <code>[PubSub](#PubSub)</code>